5 Common Great Pyrenees Health Concerns

 Hip Dysplasia

 Canine hip dysplasia occurs when a dog’s hip joint does not align properly with the hip socket.
-This hereditary condition is more common in some breeds than others, so it’s no surprise that the big-bones Great Pyrenees can be more susceptible to this condition.
-You may notice your dog struggling to walk, put weight on the affected leg(s), or even be immmobile, though this condition generally progresses over time.
+This hereditary condition is more common in some breeds than others, so it’s no surprise that the big-boned Great Pyrenees can be more susceptible to this condition.

 Hip dysplasia can be corrected through surgery or physical therapy.
 Some dogs can get by with the help of pain medication or joint supplements.
-Your veterinarian may advise lifestyle modifications to help your pet cope with the associated hip pain.
+Your veterinarian may also advise lifestyle modifications to help your pet cope with the associated hip pain.
+Beyond these approaches, veterinarians are also turning to regenerative medicine, including mesenchymal stromal stem cell (MSC) therapies.
+Unlike treatments that only manage symptoms, regenerative therapies aim to restore health at its source by calming inflammation and supporting the body’s own repair processes.
+For dogs with hip dysplasia, this may mean greater comfort, improved mobility, and a more active life.

 Addison’s Disease

-Addision’s disease is caused by the underproduction of the adrenal gland of the kidneys.
-Since these glands are responsible for regulating cortisol along with sodium and potassium levels, affected dogs may experience a variety of symptoms.
-Affected dogs may have symptoms such as lethargy, diarrhea or changes in thirst or appetite.
-If the condition is chronic, your veterinarian may recommend administering fluids on a regular basis to replenish your dog’s levels.
-Luckily, dogs with this condition are fairly unaffected once diagnosed.
+Addison’s disease is caused by the underproduction of cortisol and aldosterone by the adrenal glands.
+Since these glands are responsible for regulating cortisol along with sodium and potassium levels, affected dogs may experience a variety of symptoms:

 Bloat